Mangyan: Origins

 The Mangyans were once the only inhabitants of Mindoro.
-Being coastal dwellers at first, they have moved inland and into the mountains to avoid the influx and influence of foreign settlers such as the Tagalogs, the Spanish and their conquests and religious conversion, and raids by the Moro (they raided Spanish settlements for economic purposes, and to satisfy the demand for slave labor).
-Today, the Mangyans live secludedly in remote parts of Mindoro but eventually comes down to the lowlands in order to make usual trades.
-Their sustenance are farming for their own crops, fruits, and hunting.
-A certain group of Mangyans living in Southern Mindoro call themselves Hanunuo Mangyans, meaning "true", "pure" or "genuine", a term that they use to stress the fact that they are strict in the sense of ancestral preservation of tradition and practices.
+Being coastal dwellers at first, they have moved inland and into the mountains to avoid the influx and influence of foreign settlers such as the Tagalogs, the Spanish and their conquests and religious conversion, and raids by the Moro.
+Today, the Mangyans live in relative seclusion along rivers in the highlands but periodically descend lowland to trade.
+Their sustenance are farming, fruit gathering, and hunting.
+A certain group of Mangyans living in Southern Mindoro call themselves Hanunó'o, meaning "true", "pure" or "genuine", a term that they use to stress the fact that they are strict in the sense of ancestral preservation of tradition and practices.

-Before the Spaniards arrived in Mindoro, the people traded with the Chinese extensively, with thousands of supporting archaeological evidences found in Puerto Galera and in written Chinese references.
+Before the Spaniards arrived in Mindoro, the people traded with the Chinese extensively, with thousands of pieces of supporting archaeological evidence found in Puerto Galera and in written Chinese references.
 A division was created among the people of Mindoro when the Spaniards came.
-There were the Iraya Mangyans, who isolated themselves from the culture of the Spaniards, and the lowland Christians who submitted themselves to a new belief system.
+There were the Iraya Mangyans, who isolated themselves from the culture of the Spaniards, and the lowland Tagalogs who submitted themselves to Christianity.
 These two groups only interacted for economic matters through trading forest goods from the Mangyan and consumer goods for the lowlanders.

 Despite being grouped as one tribe, Mangyans differ in many ways.
-In comparison to the technological advance between the two geographical divisions, the Southern tribes are more advanced as seen in their use of weaving, pottery and system of writing.
-The Northern tribes, on the other hand, are simpler in their way of living.
+In comparison to the technological advance between the two geographical divisions, the southern Mangyan are considered more advanced as seen in their use of weaving, pottery and system of writing.
+In contrast, the northern Mangyan are simpler in their way of living.
 Their language, as in the rest of the Philippines, came from the Austronesian language family.
 However, even if they are defined as one ethnic group, the tribes used different languages.
 On the average, they only share 40% of their vocabulary.

 Another difference between tribes is the date of their arrival in the Philippines.
-A theory suggests that the Southern tribes were already present by 900 AD while the Northern tribes are believed to have arrived hundreds of years ahead of their Southern peers.
+A theory suggests that the southern Mangyan were already present by 900 AD while the northern Mangyan are believed to have arrived hundreds of years later.
 The Spanish authorities had documented their existence since their arrival in the 16th century.
 However, historians suggest that the Mangyans may have been the first Filipinos to trade with the Chinese.
 Examples of this relationship are seen in the burial caves, as porcelains and other potteries abound.
 However, not much ethnographic research has been made except for the tribal and linguistic differences that may lead to the indication that the tribes can be treated separately.